Upload and Store video to MySQL Database with PHP

 HTML

-Using $_SESSION['message'] to display the file upload response.
-Create a file element and a submit button in the <form>.
+Utilize $_SESSION['message'] to display the file upload response.
+Create a form containing a file input element and a submit button.

 PHP

-On <form > submit assign max file size 5MB in bytes to $maxsize.
-You can update this value according to your requirement.
+On <form > submit assign max file size 5MB in bytes to $maxsize, this value can be adjusted as per your requirements.

-If file extension exists in $extensions_arr Array then check its file size.
-If it is not exceeded then upload the file and insert a new record in the videos table.
+Initialize the $extensions_arr array with accepted video file extensions.
+If the file extension exists within this array, proceed to check the file size.
+If the file size is within the limits, proceed to upload the file and create a new record in the videos table.

-Pass $name to name field and $target_file to the location field.
+Assign the $name variable to the name field and $target_file to the location field in the database record.

 <?php